Cavenfish/autogamess/Paper/paper.md

 # Acknowledgements

-Thanks to Dr. Christopher J. Bennett, Remington Cantelas, Sarah Swiersz and Nick Brunston for helping to beta test the package.
+The author would like to thank Dr. Christopher J. Bennett, Remington Cantelas and Sarah Swiersz for helpful discussions while developing the package.

 # References